GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

         \normalsize % Dimensione del testo normale
         \begin{minipage}{0.9\textwidth} % Imposta la larghezza del blocco di testo
-            \centering % Centra il testo all'interno del blocco In this study, we present a system for evaluating user satisfaction with autonomous and manual driving experiences through Facial Emotion Recognition (FER).
+            \centering % Centra il testo all'interno del blocco In this study, we present a system for evaluating user satisfaction with autonomous and manual driving experiences through Facial Expression Recognition (FER).
 A detailed analysis was conducted to identify and benchmark state-of-the-art FER models, including DeepFace, EmoNet, HSEmotionONNX, RMN, and Vision Transformer (ViT), with additional tests performed on a Raspberry Pi 3B+ as a reference for potential car controller deployment.
 Alongside this analysis, we developed a frontend and backend system to facilitate data collection for future training of a predictive model.
 The system allows users to manually respond to a form and undergo video-based analysis of their driving experience.
 The ultimate goal is to train a model that can autonomously infer user responses based on collected data, paving the way for an adaptive system to evaluate driving satisfaction efficiently.
         \end{minipage}

         \vspace*{\fill} % Completa la centratura verticale